Janeqq1/Real-Time-Bus-Tracker/README.md

 Many improvements can be done.
 A few top priorites would be:
 -  Add route search functionality
 -  Add Bus/Route alert functionality
 -  Add search based on position click.
-A click on the map would show all bus around that position.
+A click on the map would show all buses around that position.
 ##

 ## [Link to run the application](https://janeqq1.github.io/Real-Time-Bus-Tracker/)